kybrer/kybrer/README.md

 - 👋 Yo, I’m @KyberCrystals
-- 👀 I’m making stuff in Unity Engine
+- 👀 I’m making stuff in Unity Engine and Roblox Studio
 - 🌱 I’m currently learning C#
-- 📫 discord: Diamonds#0054
+- 📫 discord: kybrer

 <!---
 DiamondsDev/DiamondsDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.